haresfaiez/haresfaiez.github.io/_posts/2024-02-10-vite-dev-mode-overview.md

 'css',  'less',  'sass',  'scss',  'styl',  'stylus',  'pcss',  'postcss',
 ```

-We can manually add plugins and define hook handlers that handle such files as well.
+We can manually add plugins and define hook handlers that handle such modules as well.

 Vite runs, first, `CssPlugin` to compile the styles into CSS.